-- Tone.
-Don't worry about making your poem sound too sappy or romantic.
+- Use a Sincere Tone.
+Don't worry, learning how to write a love poem isn't about making your writing sound too sappy or romantic.
 Just be yourself, use your personality, and write about the things that might be a little harder to say out loud.
-Yeah, it sounds corny, but the best poems are the ones that come from your heart.
+Yeah, it sounds corny, but the best love poems are the ones that come from your heart.

-- Pattern.
+- Don't Stress the Rhyme Scheme.
 When it comes to the format of the poem, creating a rhyme scheme or pattern shouldn't be the main focus.
 If a rhyme comes naturally, go for it, but remember that some of the greatest poems don't rhyme.
 Sometimes, a sing-song rhyme can take away the heart of a poem because both the writer and the reader pay more attention to how the poem is written, instead of what it's about.
 For a love poem, it's about what you say, not how you say it.

 - Spread the Love.
 No matter who you are or who stole your heart, we all love love at Power Poetry, so please post your love poems on the site!